-The written project report must have a maximum length of 100,000 typing units, including spacing and excluding front page, abstract, content and appendices.
-The maximum length of group projects is 200,000 typing units.
+The written project report must have a maximum length of 100,000 typing units, including spaces and excluding front page, abstract, content and appendices.
+Please see the institution-specific part of this curriculum for information on group projects.

 If students include other forms of documentation, they must be described in the project report.